Victims of sexual abuse or sexual assault have the right to file civil lawsuits and get financial compensation.

 Dr. Scott Lee and Gregory Rodriguez

-The OB/GYN doctor named in lawsuits related to alleged mistreatment of incarcerated women is Dr. Scott Lee.
+The OB/GYN doctor named in lawsuits related to the alleged mistreatment of incarcerated women is Dr. Scott Lee.
 He served as the only full-time gynecologist at the California Institution for Women (CIW) in Chino from 2016 to 2023.
 Multiple women have filed a class-action lawsuit accusing Dr. Lee of sexual abuse during medical exams, including allegations of abusive pelvic exams and forced procedures.
-The lawsuit also claims that prison officials failed to act on complaints about his conduct over several years .
+The lawsuit also alleges that prison officials failed to address complaints about his conduct over several years.

 While Dr. Lee’s alleged misconduct occurred at CIW in Chino, similar issues have been reported at Chowchilla.
 At CCWF, former correctional officer Gregory Rodriguez was convicted in January 2025 of 64 counts of sexual abuse, including rape and sexual battery, involving 13 incarcerated women.
 Rodriguez’s abuse reportedly spanned several years, with initial complaints dating back to 2014, but he continued working until his retirement in 2022.